 - Internal Rhyme: When two or more words rhyme within the same line of poetry.
-For example, "Once upon a midnight dreary, while I pondered weak and weary" is an example of internal rhyme.
+For example, "Once upon a midnight dreary, while I pondered weak and weary" is an example of internal rhyme. - Metre (meter): The regular beat of a poem.
+There are different kinds of meters, depending on the syllable pattern in the line of poetry.
+Different syllable patterns, and different numbers of patterns, have different names.
+For example: dimeter. trimeter, tetrameter, pentameter, hexameter, heptameter, and octameter.
+(NT) - Tetrameter: "Penta" means "five", and "tetra" means "four."
+So, if pentameter is five repeating patterns of syllables, tetrameter is four repeating patterns of syllables.
+Lines 1 and 3 in the "typical" ballad stanza are in tetrameter.
+(NT) - Trimeter: "Tri" means "three", so trimeter means three repeating patterns of syllables.
+Lines 2 and 4 in the ballad stanza above are in trimeter.
 (NT) - Refrain: The chorus of a ballad, or a repeating set of words or lines, is the refrain of a poem.
 Refrains add to the musical quality of a poem and make them more song-like.
 This is interesting because the ancestral origin of poetry was song. - Rhyme: When sounds match at the end of lines of poetry, they rhyme (technically, it is end-rhyme).
 The examples below in "rhyme scheme" and "couplet" demonstrate this. - Rhyme Scheme: The pattern of rhyme in a poem, indicated with letters of the alphabet.
 To decide on a rhyme scheme, you assign a letter of the alphabet to all rhyming words at the ends of lines of poetry, starting with the letter "a".
 When you run out of one rhyme sound, you start with the next letter of the alphabet.
 For example, the following is an example of an aabb rhyme scheme (star, are, high, sky):